itmat/pade/doc/getting_started.rst

 Obtaining
 ---------

-You can obtain PaGE by cloning or forking it from github here: https://github.com/itmat/PaGE.
+You can obtain Pade by cloning or forking it from github here: https://github.com/itmat/PaGE.

 ..
 NOTE::